noaa-pifsc/Calibr/README.md

 SET <- SMALL_UNPAIR
 ```
 Note:
-Look at the the SMALL_UNPAIR data set for proper way to format the data input.
+The SMALL_UNPAIR data set provides an example of the necessary input data format.
 The headers are:
 GROUP: The species or other taxonomic grouping to split the analysis into.
 BLOCK: The space-time blocks to control for difference in abundance (e.g. "2017_South_Maui").
 REP: Data replicates (e.g. individual sites).
 METHOD: The sampling method used (has to be limited to 2 methods, standard and secondary).
 DENSITY: Species abundance for each REP (e.g. counts, density, biomass, etc.).
-PRESENCE: Presence (1) or absence (0) of a GROUP at each REP. This value can also be a fraction if there were subreplicates within replicates.
-(e.g. if a species is seen on transect 1 but not on transect 2, PRESENCE will equal 0.5).
+PRESENCE: Presence (1) or absence (0) of a GROUP at each REP. This value can also be a fraction if there were subreplicates within replicates (e.g. if a species is seen on transect 1 but not on transect 2, PRESENCE will equal 0.5).

 To Run the model and export results:
 ```